amaraceresi/readme-generator/README.md

   aceresi95@icloud.com

   ## License
-  this project is licensed under MIT
+  This project is licensed under MIT.